 In some countries, the need to reduce headcount further could trigger the relevant thresholds.
-At the same time, the business may still need to retain some of the affected employees for a period post-closing but require flexibility as to how long for.
+At the same time, the business may still need to retain some of the affected employees for a period post-closing but require flexible retention periods.
 The rigidity of individual and collective statutory employment rights and the statutory regulation of pension and other employee benefits in some countries-coupled with the lack of time to plan for this eventuality-can create a number of challenges.